david-martin/proposals/sdks/Cordova.md

 that will allow cooperability between JavaScript and Native.
 Mixing both existing Native plugins and pure JavaScript based solutions was identified as the most reasonable aproach.

+## Alternative that will be considered

+Pure JavaScript implementations (JavaScript SDK) that will abstract from browser support.
+JS SDK will be working with Web, Cordova and ReactNative - each platform will provide wrappers for specific apis if needed.

 ## Advantages of the solution

 - Significantly reduced effort to develop and maintain Cordova Support by reusing available components.